IU-PR/Capstone_project/content/docs/2024/code_battle_advanced/week4.md

 - The task archive and publicly available contests should be available for everybody, not just logged-in users.

+- You can create multiple contests with the same name and they break each other

 It is safe to say that fixing both reported and tested problems is our main priority for the upcoming week.

 ## **Iteration**